Hugo Yarnold

 Buller retired from first-class cricket at the end of the 1946 season, and the following year Yarnold stepped into his position as the regular Worcestershire wicketkeeper.
 He remained there for the next nine seasons until he himself retired at the end of the 1955 season.
 In his first season as regular wicketkeeper, he broke the Worcestershire record for the most dismissals in a season, with 85 (plus three more in the North v South match).
 Two years later, in 1949, he broke his own record and his 110 dismissals that season – 63 catches and 47 stumpings – put him third on the all-time list for the number of dismissals by a wicketkeeper in one season, exceeded only by Leslie Ames, who made 128 in 1929 and 122 in 1928.
 In the match against Hampshire at Worcester, he made nine dismissals in the match, and was awarded a bonus of £100 by the county club.
 Many of the stumpings, and some catches, were made off the bowling of the unorthodox leg-spinner Roly Jenkins, who took 183 wickets in the season and was named as a Wisden Cricketer of the Year.

 The 1949 tally of dismissals remains a county record: in 1951 Yarnold achieved what may be a first-class cricket record.
 Playing against Scotland in a first-class match at Dundee, he equalled the then record for most dismissals in a first-class innings with seven and set what was claimed as a new world record with six stumpings among them.

 After retiring from first-class cricket in 1955, he became an umpire from 1959 until his death in 1974.
 He umpired in three Test matches, one each against India and Pakistan in 1967 and one against Australia the following year.

-He died on the way home from umpiring in a rain-ruined three-day game between Northamptonshire and Essex at Wellingborough when his car crashed into a lorry.
+He died on the way home from umpiring in a rain-ruined three-day game between Northamptonshire and Essex at Wellingborough when his car crashed into a lorry at Leamington Spa.